Combatting Rater Bias in Performance Reviews

 An often overlooked method for fighting rater bias is to more concretely define the rating scale.
 Applying a simplistic “meets or does not meet expectations” approach leaves enormous room for interpretation.

+This is particularly important for less measurable goals.
+Behavior or core values performance criteria need definitions of what success looks like as well.
 Take “Communication” as an example.
-You might define the value of Communication as: “Conveys information and ideas through a variety of media to individuals or groups in a manner that engages the audience and helps them understand and retain the message.”
-This is a great starting point for managers to assess their employees – and for employees to understand what is expected of them – but going one step further to provide examples of unacceptable and acceptable forms of communication and what exceeding expectations looks like empowers your managers to provide a more accurate and less biased rating.
+You might define the value of Communication as “Conveys information and ideas through a variety of media to individuals or groups in a manner that engages the audience and helps them understand and retain the message.”
+This is a great starting point for managers to assess their employees (and for employees to understand what is expected of them) but going one step further to provide examples of unacceptable and acceptable forms of communication and what exceeding expectations looks like empowers your managers to provide a more accurate and less biased rating.

-Performance Management is Changing
+Performance Management and Performance Reviews Are Changing

 Performance management has changed significantly over time and new tools and methodologies are being introduced often.
 However, these tools will only be effective when used correctly.
 Training the craftsman (manager) remains one of the most effective methods for reaping the benefits of performance management.
-This is why Performance Culture puts so much focus on elevating the Manager to one of Coach and Mentor.